 Key Findings

-• Canada's housing starts peaked at 290,954 annualized units in March 2021, driven by pandemic-era demand and historically low interest rates, and hit their lowest recorded level of 75,103 units in January 1996 following the early 1990s recession.
+• Canada's housing starts peaked at an all-time high of 290,954 units (SAAR) in March 2021, driven by the post-COVID construction boom, while the historic low of 75,103 units occurred in January 1996 during the prolonged 1990s housing slump.

 This AI-generated analysis covers 8 analytical sections of Statistics Canada Table 34100156.